laurence-71/php-symfony-app/ReadMe.md

 ```
 *The name of the entity is User and should be allready made*

-*Add the field, its type ans its property(can be null or not)*
+*Add the field, its type and its property(can be null or not)*

-*As the database is not create yet the migration will be made later*
+*As the database is not create yet, the migration will be made later*

 # The controllers
 ```bash